-- 12.17 The Head of Service responsible for managing the contract to_collection of Council Tax, Business Rates, Sundry Debt and Housing Benefit Overpayments shall regularly review the level of debts due from these activities and ensure, in conjunction with the Director of Finance, the adequate level of provisions required for bad and doubtful debts.
-Authorisation of write off for individual debts within this service is as follows:-at this stage: - a) individual debts less than £100 by officers within the service.
-At the end of e ach quarter of the financial year, -the Head of Service shall submit a report to the Director of Finance detailing these write offs; - b) individual debts up to £5,000 by the Head of Service.
-At the end of each quarter of the financial year, the Head of Service shall submit a report to the Director of Finance detailing these write offs; - c) individual debts up to $\pounds \underline{10},000$ by the Director of Finance. - c)d) individual debts up to £30,000 by the Director of Finance in conjunction with the Cabinet Member with responsibility for Finance; - ed) individual debts over $\frac{£30,000}{2}$ by Cabinet. - 12.18 For debts other than those covered in 2.17 above, the authorisation limits for individual sundry debts are as follows: - a) individual debts up to £10,000 by the relevant Authorised Senior Officer in conjunction with the Director of Finance; and - b) individual debts over £10,000 by Cabinet - 20.19 As part of the closure of the final accounts the Director of Finance shall undertake a detailed review of the outstanding debts owed to the Council and write off amounts that the Director of Finance deems irrecoverable prior to the draft annual accounts being submitted to the Audit Committee for approval.
-The individual debts written off as part of this process shall be reported to the Cabinet Member with responsibility for Finance. - 12.20 The 'writing off' of a debt does not absolve a Head of Service of the responsibility to collect such debts, and the position in relation to such debtors is to be monitored by the Head of Service. - 12.21 Where the Director of Finance considers that individual services have not raised debtors accounts in a prompt manner the officer may calculate the interest lost to the Council and charge this amount to the service budget.
+12.17 The Assistant Director Head of Service responsible for managing the collection of Council Tax, Business Rates, Sundry Debt (including debt relating to the corporate estate and Adult Social Care) and Housing Benefit

+Overpayments shall regularly review the level of debts due from these activities and ensure, in conjunction with the service that has raised the debt and the Director of Finance, that there is an adequate level of provisions required for bad and doubtful debts.
+Authorisation of write off for individual debts will be agreed with the service that has raised the debt and action taken within this service is as follows:

+- a) individual debts less than £100 by officers within the Accounts Receivable Service following consultation with the debt raising service.
+At the end of each quarter of the financial year, the Assistant Director Head of Service shall submit a report to the Director of Finance detailing these write offs; - b) individual debts up to £5,000 by the Assistant Director following consultation with the debt raising service Head of Service.
+At the end of each quarter of the financial year, the Assistant Director Head of Service shall submit a report to the Director of Finance detailing these write offs; - c) individual debts up to £10,000 by the Director of Finance. - individual debts up to £30,000 by the Director of Finance in conjunction with the Cabinet Member with responsibility for Finance; - d) individual debts over £30,000 by Cabinet. - 12.18 For debts other than those covered in 12.17 above, the authorisation limits for individual sundry debts are as follows: - a) individual debts up to £10,000 by the relevant Authorised Senior Officer in conjunction with the Director of Finance; and - b) individual debts over £10,000 by Cabinet; and - b)c) relevant Authorised Senior Officers should review the requirement for write off on a quarterly basis and provide that information to the Director of Finance - 1220.19 As part of the closure of the final accounts the Director of Finance shall undertake a detailed review of the outstanding debts owed to the Council and write off amounts that the Director deems irrecoverable prior to the draft annual accounts being submitted to the Audit Committee for approval.
+The individual debts written off as part of this process shall be reported to the Cabinet Member with responsibility for Finance. - 12.20 The 'writing off' of a debt does not absolve a Senior Officer or a Head of Service of the responsibility to collect such debts, and the position in relation to such debtors is to be monitored by the Head of ServiceSenior Officers.

-- 12.22 On an annual basis (and more frequently if required) Heads of Service will review the level of debtors' accounts in their particular area which remain unpaid.
-This will be discussed with the Director of Finance and/or their representative and provision made for any amounts which require a provision to be made for bad debts at the end of the financial year. - 12.23 The amount of income to be credited in respect of sundry debts to individual Directorate accounts shall be determined by the Director of Finance with a clear reference to the actual cash amount received by the Council.
+- 12.21 Where the Director of Finance considers that individual services have not raised debtors accounts in a prompt manner the officer may calculate the interest lost to the Council and charge this amount to the service budget. - 12.22 On an annual basis (and more frequently if required) Heads of Service Senior Officers will review the level of debtors' accounts in their particular area which remain unpaid.
+This will be discussed with the Director of Finance and/or their representative and provision made for any amounts which require a bad debt provision to be made for bad debts at the end of the financial year. - 12.23 The amount of income to be credited in respect of sundry debts to individual Directorate accounts shall be determined by the Director of Finance with a clear reference to the actual cash amount received by the Council.